mattxwang/world.ac/README.md

 </br>
 Account System.
 This includes:
 </br>
 <a href = "http://world.ac/test">Account Page</a> (Ability to Log in, and display info from a spreadsheet.
-Allow user to edit spreadsheet info)
+Allow user to edit spreadsheet info) [Skeleton Formatting Done]
 </br>
 <a href = "http://world.ac/test">Account Navbar functionality</a> (log in from navbar, quick avatar, display link to acc page.
-Changes whether or not the user is logged in)
+Changes whether or not the user is logged in)  [Skeleton Formatting Done]
 </br>

 <h3>Side Projects</h3>